 And that trend doesn’t get better as we age, either.
 A 2015 study found that more than 90 percent of American adults ages 20 to 64 had dental caries (cavities) in their permanent teeth.
 From age 65 on, that rate increases to 96 percent.

 What can we do to reverse that trend?
-Practicing regular dental hygiene, like tooth brushing and flossing, is vitally important.
+Regular dental hygiene, like tooth brushing and flossing, is vitally important.

-But it turns out that one other important step might be limiting the amount of bottled water our kids drink — and making sure they drink fluoridated water instead.
+But it turns out that another important step might be limiting the amount of bottled water our kids drink — and making sure they drink fluoridated water instead.

 Dental health fact 3: Dental hygiene should start early.

-Baby teeth are at risk for tooth decay as soon as they emerge through the gums.
+Baby teeth are at risk for tooth decay when they emerge through the gums.
 Start cleaning those teeth once they peep through.